Cryptoverso/Cryptoverso/README.md

   <img src="./waves.gif" alt="Profile Header" style="width: 100%; height: 30px; width: 800px">
 </div>

-### Olá, tudo bem?
-Me chamo Guilherme (Cryptoverso).
-Profissional do mercado Financeiro e Tecnológico a mais de 6 anos, voltado especialmente para o mercado de Cryptoativos.
-Iniciei essa jornada com 16 anos como operador e programador e com alguns anos de experiência em fundos de investimentos e Fintech, fundei a [Coin Nodes Org](coinnodes.tech) onde fornecemos diversos serviços e soluções voltada para esse mercado!
-Esses são alguns de nossos serviços:
- - Soluções de Pagamentos de Criptoativos para Fundos e Operadores;
+### Hello, how are you?
+My name is Guilherme (Cryptoverso).
+I have been a professional in the Financial and Technological market for over 6 years, focusing especially on the Cryptoassets market.
+We started this journey at 16 years old as an operator and programmer and with some years of experience in investment funds and Fintech, we founded [Coin Nodes Org](coinnodes.tech) where we provide several services and external solutions for this market!
+These are some of our services: - Cryptoasset Payment Solutions for Funds and Operators;
- - Mesa OTC e Exchange para Moedas Fiduciárias e Criptoativos;
+- OTC and Exchange Desk for Fiat Currencies and Cryptoassets;
- - Robôs Market-Makers para liquiez para cripto multi-exchanges;
- - Tokenização de Ativos e Bens;
- - Desenvolvimento de software On-Demand;
+- Market-Maker Robots to settle for crypto multi-exchanges;
+- Tokenization of Assets and Goods;
+- On-Demand Software Development;
 ---

 ## Skills Code: